-You may select presentation ear, frequency, level, and video reward.
+You may select presentation ear, frequency, level, video reward, and video to display.

-Note: You have the option in the Studio settings to fix presentation ear to binaural during free field testing.
+Note: Presentation ear is fixed to binaural during free field testing

 To present a stimulus you will swipe left on the presentation level in the center of the screen.